kimkwanka/niru/README.md

 ## What is niru?
 Niru (*japanese: 'to boil'*) is a somewhat opinionated React boilerplate to make app creation as fast as possible.

-Although primarily written for my own needs I want to share it so people can use it directly or maybe just have a reference on how to accomplish some more complicated things in the React ecosystem.
+Although primarily written for my own needs I want to share it so people can use it directly or maybe just have a reference on how to accomplish some of the weirder things in the React ecosystem.

 Unlike most boilerplates it comes with its own 2 mini CSS frameworks to not only make apps look pleasing right from the beginning but also leverage functional / atomic css to speed up development.

-### JS Features
+### Main Features
 + State management via React Redux (with prehydrated store)
 + Uses Redux devtools if installed and logs state changes to console (in development mode)
 + Action creators are prebound to dispatch()
 + Routing via React-Router V4
 + Server side rendering
 + Hot reloading (redux state preserving) on client and server side
-+ Dynamic document <head> via React-Helmet
++ Dynamic document ```<head>``` via React-Helmet
 + Able to use 'preact' instead of 'React' by just changing a variable
 + Automatic cache invalidation via use of hash based bundle filenames
 + AirBnB ESLint profile for use with your favorite Code Editor's ESLint plugin
 + ES6 on the server side
++ A sticky footer :)

 ### CSS Features:
 + Stylus support